skiboyscott/OrderRouting/README.md

 ## Objective

-ShipBob is moving from SLA-based commitments to an Estimated Delivery Date (EDD) model, which means the network — not the merchant — is accountable for hitting the date shown to the shopper at checkout.
+ShipBob is moving from SLA-based commitments to an Estimated Delivery Date (EDD) model, which means the network is accountable for hitting the date shown to the shopper at checkout.
 That reframes the routing problem: the job isn't "ship it somehow," it's "protect the promise."